 7. Blocked Outdoor Condenser Unit

-The outdoor condenser unit is responsible for releasing absorbed heat outside.
-If this unit is blocked by dirt, leaves, or overgrown plants, it cannot release heat efficiently, which significantly impacts its cooling performance.
+A blocked outdoor condenser cannot release heat efficiently, forcing your system to blow warm air indoors.
+The outdoor unit is responsible for releasing the absorbed indoor heat into the outside air.
+If this unit is blocked by dirt, leaves, or overgrown plants, its efficiency plummets.

 Solution: Ensure the area around your outdoor condenser unit is clear of any obstructions for at least two feet on all sides.
-Gently clean the fins with a garden hose to remove dirt and debris.
+Gently clean the fins with a garden hose to remove dirt and debris and maintain whisper-quiet operation.

 How to Troubleshoot an Air Conditioner Not Cooling